jamesukiyo/shell-rs/README.md

 - Passthrough to system commands when not builtin
 - Better support for invalid config (now it just fails to load with no indication)
 - I don't think I handle errors very well so would like to improve that

+TODOs can be found scattered throughout the code too.

 ## License